Anirudh-K96/SkySentinel/README.md

 - This repository is provided for educational use as a college project.
 No warranties.
 - External images are from Wikimedia Commons and may carry their own licenses; check each source link before reuse.
-- Do not use this project, name, or branding for commercial purposes.

 ---
 Made by Anirudh Kosgi — Academic Presentation